taberenc/AOG_2022/Game/README.md

 SVN : https://github.com/gegerlan/aog/trunk

-## Getting the Adventures of Garnet in this 2022 version (the newer one):
+## Getting the Adventures of Garnet in its 2022 version (the newer one):

 From the Nightlies one, with some improvements and retouches.
 Just minor changes by now.
 From the year 2017 can be downloaded here: